 Zak is a journalist and film producer who has covered rural Utah politics, public lands and conservation issues for Outside Online, Sierra, Four Corners Free Press, Canoe & Kayak and the Huffington Post.
 In early 2019, he revived a local newspaper in southeast Utah, the Canyon Echo, which he edits.
 His writing has received awards from the Society of Professional Journalists’ Colorado chapter and Folio magazine.
 Zak has worked as a river ranger in Bears Ears National Monument in Utah.
-He has an M.F.A. in environmental nonfiction writing, and his first book, “Confluence: Navigating the Personal and Political On Rivers of the New West” will be published October 2019.
+He has an M.F.A. in environmental nonfiction writing, and has written a book, “Confluence: Navigating the Personal and Political On Rivers of the New West.”
 Zak has lived in Utah’s San Juan County since 2015.

 Beat: Conflict and change in San Juan County